-In this instance there is not enough information in the record to make the necessary individualized findings that the proposed condition to require right-of-way dedication is warranted.
-Even without right-of-way dedication, there is an adequate transportation network is in place to serve the subject zone change.
+MCC 17.123.070(A) is not met as to the right-of-way dedication, but, MCPW did not indicate the application should be denied based on safety or other concerns if dedication is not required, and did not require a TIA as suggested under the BHCP if land use changes result in more than minimal added traffic trips.
+As such, an adequate transportation network is in place to serve the subject zone change.
 And, as shown above other public facilities and services are available or will be put in place.
 MCC 17.123.060(C) is satisfied.

-14. The IUC zone is only allowed in MCCP identified unincorporated communities.
-According to the Marion County Rural Unincorporated Communities Findings and

-Analysis adopted December 13, 2000, IUC zoning is allowed only in Brooks-Hopmere, Mehema, Monitor, Quinaby and Shaw.
+- 15. The IUC zone is only allowed in MCCP identified unincorporated communities.
+According to the Marion County Rural Unincorporated Communities Findings and Analysis adopted December 13, 2000, IUC zoning is allowed only in Brooks-Hopmere, Mehema, Monitor, Quinaby and Shaw.
 Monitor, Quinaby and Shaw allow only existing uses in their IUC zones.
 Mehema allows a wider variety of IUC uses but it is many miles distant on Highway 22 in the mid-Santiam Canyon.
 No other suitable properties are within a reasonable distance from the subject property, and none are reasonably available alternatives.
-With an MCCP amendment approval, MCC 17.123.060(D) will be satisfied.

-15. The IUC zone is the only zone allowed under the Industrial designation in the Brooks-Hopmere UUC and is the UUC's least intensive zone.
-MCC 17.123.060(E) is not applicable.

-The zone change criteria are satisfied.
+With an MCCP amendment approval, MCC 17.123.060(D) will be satisfied. - 16.
+The IUC zone is the only zone allowed under the Industrial designation in the Brooks-Hopmere UUC and is the UUC's least intensive zone.
+MCC 17.123.060(E) is not applicable. - 17.
+The zone change is recommended. - 18.
+Once a comprehensive plan amendment and zone change are granted, use of a property is not restricted to the originally proposed use unless restrictions are imposed as part of the land use process.
+Here, the intensity of development is reasonably restricted by BHCP requirements, the size of the property, and IUC building coverage and other limitations.
+No limited use overlay zone is recommended in this instance.

-- 16. Under MCC 17.164.050, in any zone change or reclassification of property to an IUC zone where the territory proposed to be changed abuts upon a residential zone, or abuts upon a street or alley which would be the boundary line between the proposed IUC zone and the residential zone, conditions to preserve neighborhood qualities may be imposed by the governing body relating to:
+- 19. Under MCC 17.164.050, in any zone change or reclassification of property to an IUC zone where the territory proposed to be changed abuts upon a residential zone, or abuts upon a street or alley which would be the boundary line between the proposed IUC zone and the residential zone, conditions to preserve neighborhood qualities may be imposed by the governing body relating to:

 - A. Size and location of signs;

 - B. Size, type and location of outdoor lighting;

 - C. Landscaped areas;

 - D. Screening;

 - E. Building setbacks;

 - F. Ingress and egress for industrial uses.